kasunhdu/kasunhdu/README.md

 #  Hi, I'm Kasun Ukwattage

 Welcome to my GitHub profile!
-I'm an undergraduate pursuing a degree in Electronics and Embedded Systems at the University of Sri Jayewardenepura.
+I'm an undergraduate pursuing a (B.Sc.Honours) degree in Electronics and Embedded Systems at the University of Sri Jayewardenepura.
 I'm a passionate and dedicated electronics and embedded systems enthusiast with experience in microcontroller programming, IoT development, and robotics.
 I enjoy building things that connect the physical and digital worlds — whether it's using ESP32, Arduino, Raspberry Pi or Jetson.

 ## 🛠️ Skills & Interests